 In Section 3A, the justification for using funds districtwide and/or schoolwide should include a description of why this use of funds is most effective and why it is more effective than using the funds to target the students by subgroup in order to meet the district goals.
-Having a high population of unduplicated students is not in and of itself a justification for districtwide and/or schoolwide use; Moreno Valley included a rationale for using the funds in a districtwide and/or schoolwide manner.
-It is unclear whether specific funds are being allocated to schools; however, when funding is allocated to schools for schoolwide use, a description of how the district will ensure that the schools are implementing actions and that those actions are effective in meeting the district's goals in the eight state priority areas is necessary.
+Having a high population of unduplicated students is not in and of itself a justification for districtwide and/or schoolwide use.
+In addition, when funding is allocated to schools for schoolwide use, a description of how the district will ensure that the schools are implementing actions and that those actions are effective in meeting the district's goals in the eight state priority areas is necessary.

-In Section 3A, the description included the dollars received for the 2015-16 school year and referenced the actions that are being implemented for the 2015-16 LCAP year in addition to those implemented in the previous year.
+In Section 3A, the description noted above is for the dollars received for the 2015-16 school year and should reference the actions that are being implemented for the 2015-16 LCAP year in addition to those implemented in the previous year.